-The FNR is pleased to announce the Call for talented young researchers to participate as Luxembourg delegates at the 71st edition of the renowned Nobel Laureate Meeting in Lindau, Germany.
-The meeting takes place from 26 June – 1 July 2022, and is dedicated to Chemistry.
-Deadline to apply is Thursday, 21 October 2021.
+The FNR is pleased to announce the Call for talented young researchers to participate as Luxembourg delegates at the 72nd edition of the renowned Nobel Laureate Meeting in Lindau, Germany.
+The meeting takes place from 25 to 30 June 2023, and is dedicated to Physiology and Medicine.
+Deadline to apply is Friday, 14 October 2022.

-The meeting will see Nobel Laureates in chemistry congregate in Lindau to meet the next generation of leading scientists and researchers.
+The meeting will see Nobel Laureates in physiology and medicine congregate in Lindau to meet the next generation of leading scientists and researchers.
 Approximately 600 excellent young researchers from all over the globe will get the unique chance to participate in the meeting.

 About the programme

 The programme features a broad variety of content including:

 - Lectures on the significance of Nobel Prize winning research

 - Talks on specialised research topics and on ‘science in society’ issues